 The Jeep Wrangler might seem like a fun vehicle to own and definitely might be if its type is what you’re looking for in a first car.
 However, overall all it’s not the best suited for city life, especially if you’re going to drive long distances daily.
 On top of that, do you want a vehicle with poor safety ratings?

 The Jeep Wrangler is suited more for its off-road capabilities than on the road.
-It ensured that once you hit the trails with this car, it will be enjoyable, as the Wrangler belongs on off road terrain, this is what it was designed for.
-It is an affordable off-road option that will give you an excellent value for money when used off-road.
+It ensured that once you hit the trails with this car, it will be enjoyable, as the Wrangler belongs on off-road terrain, this is what it was designed for.
+It is an affordable off-road option that will give you excellent value for money when used off-road.

 You may find the following posts helpful: